-The Board has determined that Mr. Rosen's broad business experience and managerial skills enable him to assist in the management of the Company.
+The Board has determined that Mr. Rosen's broad business experience and managerial skills enable him to serve as a member of the Board.

 Eric P. Karros has been a member of the Board since November 1, 2018.
 Mr. Karros has been a television analyst for FOX Sports since 2007 and also works for the Los Angeles Dodgers through speaking and community engagements.
 He was previously a television analyst for ESPN.
 Mr. Karros currently serves as an advisory board member for West Coast Sports Associates.
 Mr. Karros played in Major League Baseball from 1991 to 2004 for the Los Angeles Dodgers, Chicago Cubs and Oakland Athletics.
 Mr. Karros received a degree in economics from the University of California at Los Angeles.